|

 Then, with a mysterious calmness,

-he asked her a question.
-She shrugged and shook her head, almost whispering,
+he looked up and asked her a question.
+She shrugged and shook her head, almost

-him looking at hernot just at her, but into her.
-His
+looking at her—not just at her, but into her.
+His next

-Her heart quivered as it tried to comprehend what was happening.
+heart quivered as it tried to comprehend what was occurring.

 it compassion.
 But note something carefully.
 He had something else